lf-edge/eden/README.md

 ## Tests

-To run tests make sure you called `make build`.
+To run tests make sure you called `make build-tests`.

 The easy way to run tests is to call `eden test <test folder>`